The long-lasting “war on drugs” roots deeper than just protecting the public from harmful drugs.

 “These reports are from the Federal Bureau of Investigation’s Uniform Crime Reporting Program and the United States Census’ annual county population estimates to document arrest rates by race per 100,000 for marijuana possession (The War on Marijuana in Black and White ACLU, 2013).”

-Between 2001 and 2010, there have been over 8 million marijuana arrests and over 88% of them were possession charges.
+That is to say between 2001 and 2010, there have been over 8 million marijuana arrests and over 88% of them were possession charges.

 52% of the “war on drugs” arrests were for marijuana alone.